section-engineering-education/engineering-education/content/articles/prefilling-room-database-with-json-data-in-android/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow along with this tutorial, you should;
+To follow along with this tutorial, you should have:
-- Have a fundamental grasp of Android programming.
+- a fundamental grasp of Android programming.
-- Have a thorough knowledge of the Kotlin programming language.
+- thorough knowledge of the Kotlin programming language.
-- Have a concept of the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) as utilized in Android.
+- understanding of the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) as utilized in Android.
-- Have an IDE installed, preferably [Android Studio](https://developer.android.com/studio).
+- an IDE installed, preferably [Android Studio](https://developer.android.com/studio).

 ### Goals
-This tutorial aims to explain :
+This tutorial aims to explain:
-- What is pre-populating Room database with initial data as used in Android.
+- pre-populating Room database with initial data as used in Android.
-- What is a room callback, and how is it added to the database?
+- room callbacks, and how they are added to the database
-- How to implement prefilling room database with data.
+- how to implement prefilling room database with data.
-- When it is necessary to pre-populate a room database.
+- when it is necessary to pre-populate a room database.

-### What is pre-populating Room database with initial data
+### What is pre-populating
 It is a technique in which an application launches with existing data in its database, which might be prepared (.db) files stored on the device's file system or even JSON data.

 ### Getting started with pre-populating Room database.